Agricultural wastewater treatment: Silage liquor

 Fresh or wilted grass or other green crops can be made into a semi-fermented product called silage which can be stored and used as winter forage for cattle and sheep.
 The production of silage often involves the use of an acid conditioner such as sulfuric acid or formic acid.
 The process of silage making frequently produces a yellow-brown strongly smelling liquid which is very rich in simple sugars, alcohol, short-chain organic acids and silage conditioner.
 This liquor is one of the most polluting organic substances known.
 The volume of silage liquor produced is generally in proportion to the moisture content of the ensiled material.

-Treatment

 Silage liquor is best treated through prevention by wilting crops well before silage making.
 Any silage liquor that is produced can be used as part of the food for pigs.
 The most effective treatment is by containment in a slurry lagoon and by subsequent spreading on land following substantial dilution with slurry.
 Containment of silage liquor on its own can cause structural problems in concrete pits because of the acidic nature of silage liquor.